-Within East Nashville, sports enthusiasts frequent the Edgefield Sports Bar and Grille for billiards and darts.
+Within East Nashville, sports enthusiasts frequent the Edgefield Sports Bar and Grill for billiards and darts.
 Mad Donna’s serves up innovative cuisine and creative cocktails for dinner.
 For a taste of old Mexico, visit the Rosepepper Cantina, where guests may find themselves being serenaded by a Mariachi band.
 Across the street is Eastland Café, a vibrant neighborhood restaurant that is both comfortable and casually elegant.
 Take in some live music with dinner at The Family Wash which offers a small but delicious menu along with local bands and musicians performing Tuesday through Saturday nights.

 In your East Nashville explorations, make sure to plan a stop to Holland House Bar & Refuge.
 It has an easygoing atmosphere, a thoughtful farm-to-table menu and a creative catalog of artisanal cocktails served up by expert bartenders.
 Located behind the Holland House is the new Pharmacy Burger Parlor and Beer Garden, a popular restaurant that serves house-made sodas and shakes, gourmet and unique hamburgers and brats, as well as a nice selection of high-end beers.
 Rumours East offers an eclectic, predominately farm to table menu including a variety of tantalizing items from Halibut to Steak.
 The backyard area is one of the best you will find in Nashville; your own little oasis in the heart of East Nashville.
 On the other side of East Nashville is an authentic Nashville Hot Chicken restaurant that you must try called Pepperfire Hot Chicken.
 Their consistent and unique spice offers a treat on any meal you choose including local favorite, the Tender Royale, a deep-fried grilled peppercheese sandwich.
 Yum!

 Nashville’s first vegetarian restaurant, The Wild Cow, serves vegetarian and vegan fare in a fun, casual atmosphere.
 All food is purchased in its whole form, and they also make their own sauces, dressings, soup stocks, etc.

 Also an artist’s haven, Five Points is home to several galleries including the Art & Invention Gallery and adjoining studio, Garage Mahal.
-Having five to six shows annually, including the signature Tomato Art Show in August and Holiday Artisan Show in December, Art & Invention Gallery focuses on inventiveness in fine art, crafts, and original furniture.
+Having five to six shows annually, including the signature Tomato Art Show in August and Holiday Artisan Show in December, Art & Invention Gallery focuses on inventiveness in fine art, crafts and original furniture.
 Named Nashville’s “Best Neighborhood Event,” the Tomato Art Festival is a laid back event that has attracted regional and national attention for its celebration of the fruit.